-After each tutoring session, each tutor needs to create a tutoring report for the appointment on GradesFirst.
-These reports are very important to our program in that they allow our staff to assess the quality of the tutoring sessions and the student-athletes' participation.
+After each tutoring session, each tutor needs to create a tutoring report for the appointment in Tech Connect.
+These reports are very important to our program in that they allow our staff to assess the quality of the tutoring sessions and student-athletes' participation.
 These reports must be filled out completely and accurately.
-If they are not, a tutor's pay might be delayed until completed.
+Reports will be due by 8 AM the following day.
+If they are not submitted on time, tutoring hours will be reduced for that amount of time.

-How to Report Outside Tutoring on GradesFirst
+How to Report Outside Tutoring on Tech Connect